sarahwangy/ToDoList/README.md

 #### how to start? <a id="start"></a>

-This project was created by 'Create React App' script.
+- This project was created by 'Create React App' script.

-To run the app in development mode, you can run from project directory:
+- To run the app in development mode, you can run from project directory:

-npm start
+`npm start`

-Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.
+- Runs the app in the development mode.Open http://localhost:3000 to view it in your browser.
-The page will reload when you make changes.\
+- The page will reload when you make changes.\

 ## User Guidelines <a id="user"></a>